majedsamyal/majedsamyal/README.md

 - Naming convention is hard
 - Think before code
 - Life is easy when you know the basics
-- It's easy to create process but hard to follow
+- It's easy to create a process, but hard to follow
-- Software quality is a continues process
+- Software quality is a continuous process
 - Communication is the most important skill
 - Learn from your coworkers
 - Work on your Ego